Aaron-Pierce/Parcel-Firebase-Shared-Bundles-Bug-Reproduction/README.md

 The shared firebase initialization code seems to be bundled together, and both pages end up importing the auth module twice, which I believe causes the 'cannot find module' error.

+Both src/page1/page1.html and src/page2/page2.html contains the same initialization code, which gets shared and causes an error on both pages.

 To reproduce:
 - Install dependencies with `npm install`
 - Run `npm run reproduce` to build the HTML files and run a dev server, serving an html page on `localhost:3000`